byu-oit/aws-scatter-gather/README.md

 ### circuitbreaker ( handler: Function | Object ) : Object

 Produce a circuitbreaker object.
 The circuit breaker will keep track of each request, and whether a successful response or a faulty response was the result.
-If enough responses are faulty within the request window, the circuit breaker will trip, bypassing requests for a time (the state will change from 'closed' to 'open').
-Once the timeout has been reached, the state will change to 'indeterminate', where another faulty response will immediately change the state back to 'open'.
-If a successful response is recorded instead, the state will be reset to 'closed' and requests will operate normally.
+If enough responses are faulty within the request window, the circuit breaker will trip, bypassing requests for a time (the state will change from *closed* to *open*).
+Once the timeout has been reached, the state will change to *indeterminate*, where another faulty response will immediately change the state back to *open*.
+If a successful response is recorded instead, the state will be reset to *closed* and requests will operate normally.

 *Parameters*